 • Increase in Droughts

-Considering the alarming situation, the theme of this World Earth Day 2020, celebrated on April 22nd every year, is “Climate Action”.
+Considering the alarming situation.
 As we have already done some irreversible damage to Mother Earth, let’s pledge this Earth Day to take some small steps to heal the environment and ensure a better future for the generations to come.
 However, before we delve into the details, let’s read some shocking facts about on climate change.

 Facts on Climate Change